 - Tracks, LTD is an England-based dealer of Beatles memorabilia has a variety of affordable products that are guaranteed authentic, and valuable links to other sites of interest.

 BeatleBay is a great resource that carries reasonably priced vintage Beatles items like posters, greeting cards, even an empty box that held a Yellow Submarine alarm clock listed for $50. ca. 1968.
-On the higher-priced end is a 1968 original Art Animation Pre-Production STORYBOARD SCENE, ca. 1968, from The Beatles Yellow Submarine motion picture, listed for $2,495.
+On the higher-priced end, a 1968 original Art Animation Pre-Production STORYBOARD SCENE, ca. 1968, from The Beatles Yellow Submarine motion picture, was listed for $2,495.

-- Ruby Lane has an assortment of magazines and albums at any given time; for example, one is a lot of two vintage Life Magazines listed for $30.
+- Ruby Lane has an assortment of pins, postcards and other memorabilia at any given time.
+For example, one is a 39-piece lot of Beatles scrapbook memorabilia listed around $90.

 In addition to these resources, you can find more merchandise on Amazon, eBay, auction houses and through private collectors.

 The value of any collectible relies on the same variables; records have an additional authentication process in addition to the three listed below.

 - History/ownership: This includes both how far back can it be traced and the name of previous or initial owner.

 How to Determine Record Value and Authentication